syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### LongPress command

-The [LongPressCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LongPressCommand) will be triggered whenever long pressing the item and passing the [ItemLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemLongPressEventArgs.html) as parameter.
+The [LongPressCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LongPressCommand) will be triggered when you long press the item and pass the [ItemLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemLongPressEventArgs.html) as a parameter.

 {% tabs %}
 {% highlight c# %}